 House Repeal Bill Would Push Millions into Skimpier Plans

-To be specific, CBO estimates that under the GOP repeal plan, by 2026, the average actuarial value of plans purchased on the marketplace would be only 65 percent of what it is today.
+To be specific, CBO estimates that under the GOP repeal plan, by 2026, the average actuarial value of plans purchased on the marketplace would be only 65 percent.
 Actuarial value may seem like a complicated term, but it has very real importance.
 In its simplest explanation, actuarial value is the measure of how generous a plan is.
 The lower a plan’s actuarial value, the higher it’s cost-sharing—or cost to consumers—like deductibles, copays and coinsurance.